The Cybersecurity Executive Order (EO), like its predecessors, has garnered huge attention within and outside the government.

-- Agencies must sign or update their Memoranda of Agreement (MOA) with CISA’s Continuous Diagnostics and Mitigation Programme to improve their visibility of cybersecurity vulnerabilities.
+- Agencies must sign or update their Memoranda of Agreement (MOA) with CISA’s Continuous Diagnostics and Mitigation Program to improve their visibility of cybersecurity vulnerabilities.

-- The launch of a government-wide Endpoint Detection and Response (EDR) programme coupled with an improved information sharing programme.
+- The launch of a government-wide Endpoint Detection and Response (EDR) program coupled with an improved information sharing program.

 Theoretically, these would improve agencies’ ability to detect malicious cyber activity on federal networks.

 These approaches are, again, neither bold nor new, but they can rapidly reduce cyber risk on federal networks – though not to the scale for which the EO hopes to address.